-Upton is a blue-collar town, with 39.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Upton is generally considered to be a blue-collar town.
+39.53% of the Upton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Upton is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Upton who work in office and administrative support (18.97%), maintenance occupations (8.30%), and teaching (6.13%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Upton is worth considering.